bersling/svelte-capacitor-recipe/README.md

 npx cap add android
 ```

+Every time you make code changes, you then run `npm run build & npx cap sync` to sync the changes to the android project.
+Execute that step now.

-To run and build the android version, install Android Studio and open the android folder.
+Install Android Studio if you haven't and open the project with `npx cap open android`.

 #  Set up ios app